tpoisseau/react-logic-match/README.md

 See `<Switch value>-<Case value>-<Default>` as a simple js `switch-case-default` statement. without the cascasing and break behavior

 For more info you can check the source code.
 It's strictly typed and not so much complicated

+Since v1.0.7, children and fallbacks props can be render props (a function who return JSX)

 ## License